sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 </table>

 <div style="margin: 15px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">
     Table 7.
 OpenCLIP zero-shot recognition accuracy with OpenAI (left) and text prompts "modified" by us (right).
 The "canoe" ImageNet-1k class achieves 100% accuracy if prompted by 'kayak'.
-This is not surprising, given that <em style="color:grey;">all images in the "canoe" vladiation set depict kayaks</em>.
+This is not surprising, given that <em style="color:grey;">all images in the "canoe" validation set depict kayaks</em>.
 There is no 'kayak' class in ImageNet-1k.
 </div>

 Our modifications were found by trial and error, which suggests that there is a large space for possible improvement in VLM text prompting.